pwrignall/gclines/README.md

 # gclines

-Basic script for taking an input of airport pairs and outputting a CSV of those airport pairs and a series of points connecting them, representing great circles.
+Basic script for taking an input of airport pairs and outputting those airport pairs and a series of points connecting them, representing great circles.

+## Set up

+1. Clone this repository

+2. Install required packages with `pip install -r requirements.txt`

 ## Instructions